Upper Galilee: Boundaries

 Originally, the term "Upper Galilee" referred to a larger region, encompassing the mountainous regions of what is today northern Israel and southern Lebanon.
 The boundaries of this region were the Litani River in the north, the Mediterranean Sea in the west, the Lower Galilee in the south (from which it is separated by the Beit HaKerem Valley), and the upper Jordan River and the Hula Valley in the east.

 According to the first century Jewish historian Josephus, the bounds of Upper Galilee stretched from Bersabe in the Beit HaKerem Valley to Baca (Peki'in) in the north, and from Meloth to Thella.
 The extent of this region is approximately 470 km^{2}.

 In present-day usage, the toponym mainly refers only to the northern part of the Galilee that is under Israeli sovereignty.
 That is, the term today does not include the portion of Southern Lebanon up to the Litani River, or the corresponding stretches of the Israeli Coastal Plain to the west, or the Jordan Rift Valley to the east.
 These are considered to be separate geographical areas that are not part of “Upper Galilee.”

 History

 Ancient times

+In the late 2nd century BCE, the Upper Galilee was conquered by Hasmonean Judea, under either King Judah Aristobulus I or his brother and successor, Alexander Jannaeus.
+The change of hands is archaeologically attested at the Qeren Naftali fortress, which was originally a Hellenistic fort but became the site of a Jewish garrison following the conquest.

+The Byzantine period saw growing population density in the Upper Galilee.
+The western part was home to Christian agricultural villages, some possibly monasteries or monastic farms, many of which today lie hidden beneath forest overgrowth, while the eastern part, beyond Mount Meron, had a Jewish population.
+Olive oil production was an important part of the local economy; some surviving stands of wild olive trees may be remnants of Byzantine-era orchards.

 The Upper Galilee is home to numerous significant ancient synagogues, dating from Roman and Byzantine times.
 Those include the synagogues of Bar'am, Nabratein, Gush Halav, Huqoq, Chorazin, Meron and a few others.
 Remains of synagogues has also been found in Qision and Alma.